Back to guidesFuneral costs and pricing

 Transfer of the deceased: $300 to $860.
 This covers the initial collection from the place of death.
 The quoted range assumes standard business hours within a standard radius (typically 50km to 100km).
 After-hours transfers and long-distance transport trigger additional charges.

 Mortuary care: $200 to $680.
 Preparation and holding of the deceased before the funeral or cremation.
-Some providers charge as low as $50 (Willed); others charge up to $2,950 when combined preparation and holding is involved (Lady Anne).
+At the time of our research (June 2026), some providers charged as low as around $50 (Willed), while others charged considerably more where combined preparation and holding was involved (one example listed around $2,950).

 Storage: $150 to $420 flat, or $22 to $88 per day.
 If the funeral is delayed beyond the standard window (coroner involvement, interstate relatives, religious requirements), daily storage fees apply.
-Salvos Funerals offers the first week free.
+At the time of our research (June 2026), some providers (such as Salvos Funerals) advertised the first week of storage at no charge; this varies by provider.

 For a direct cremation, nobody sees the coffin.
 The cheapest option the provider stocks is adequate.